 In the normal course of business the Company may from time to time be subject to various claims or possible claims.
 Although management currently believes there are no claims or possible claims that if resolved would either individually or collectively result in a material adverse impact on the Company's financial position, results of operations, or cash flows, these matters are inherently uncertain and management's view of these matters may change in the future.

-Notes to the Consolidated Financial Statements (expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements (expressed in Canadian dollars) Years ended May 31, 2013, 2012 and 2011

-14. Related party transactions:
+15. Related party transactions:

 (a) Key management personnel compensation